Dougherty, Georgia⁞3890± ACRES

 In approximately 2006, a 160-acre pivot was installed near the middle of the property to provide both agricultural diversity for wildlife and to provide some off setting income, at the same time.

 “Not every landowner can fully utilize eight enormous half day courses – that’s a lot of wild quail hunting.
 Even at a full hunt schedule (6-7 hunts per course) some coveys are never shot into.
-Unique to Cane Mill is a Bill Bowles’ designed exclusive private, paid guest hunting program.
-Taking from the best, most private hunting operations in the South, Bill designed a custom program for Cane Mill.
+Unique to Cane Mill is an exclusive private, paid guest hunting program.
+Taking from the best, most private hunting operations in the South, a custom program was designed for Cane Mill.
 Limited to just three paid guests, they utilize the times the family doesn’t hunt, which offsets a major portion of annual operating costs while ensuring an extremely high level of guest services.
 This program can be continued or eliminated but offers a great testimony to the quality of the land, services and wild game found at Cane Mill.” – Jon Kohler

 While historically wild quail have been the focus, trophy whitetail deer management has gained interest, particularly with the youngest generation.
 In fact, our firm has recently closed several large primarily trophy whitetail properties in the area for upwards of $4,500+ per acre.
 The types of properties like Cane Mill that can consistently harvest trophy whitetails are turning into a sub asset class of its own.
 The 160-acres of irrigated farmland in the middle of the property and an increasing amount of the 400+/-acres of other fields are planted to provide year-round nutrition required to consistently raise trophy whitetails.